 On the CBS TV show, Big Bang Theory, most of the main characters worked at Caltech; the university is one of the world’s most widely recognized institutions in the studies of science and engineering.
 Caltech offers architectural tours of the campus and its historic halls, which was built in 1891.
 Tour info…

 10 Tours of Pasadena

 Use the Explore Pasadena Architecture brochure for these tours.
 The brochure features 10 neighborhoods with a rare concentration of landmark homes and buildings.
 The tours range from 1.2 to 4 miles in length and may be explored on foot, by bicycle or car.
 Pick up copies of the brochure in the Pasadena Visitors Center or download it here.

 Tour 4: Oak Knoll

 Once the site of a sheep ranch owned by Henry Huntington, Oak Knoll was developed into large estates in the early 1900s.
 The rolling oak-covered area is now home to The Langham Huntington Hotel and an array of impressive estates.

 Tour 6: Civic Center & Playhouse District

 Planned in the 1920s, the richly detailed buildings, broad boulevards and park-like settings are firmly rooted in a civic axis.
 Commanding structures include the historic Central Library, Pasadena City Hall with its red-tile dome, and the revered Pasadena Civic Auditorium.

 Tour 10: Lombardy Road

 Returning from European study, the aspiring gentlemen architects of the time created fanciful reconstructions of their half- remembered visions of rural Spain and Italy.
 This route passes the California Institute of Technology whose faculty has won 32 Nobel Prizes.
-End the tour at The Huntington Library, Art Collections, and Botanical Gardens with lunch in the Tea Room.
+End the tour at The Huntington Library, Art Museum, and Botanical Gardens with lunch in the Tea Room.